dcomp-leris/VR-AR-CG-network-telemetry/README.md

 ### (1-1) Experiment 1
 ### ***[AR traffic collection (without glasses)]***
-We have three componenets for simulation:
+We have three componenets in this simulation simulation:

   ***-XR (AR or VR) glasses:*** XR (AR or VR) glasses is simulated with a computer streaming the scenes frames in specific ****resolution**** and ****frame rate**** (accordance with these features in the off-the-shelf XR glasses).

   ***-Network:*** The server and XR glasses are connected using Wi-Fi-5.0

   ***-Server:*** The server is a computer system receive the frames! and collected

+  ***-Network Traffic Collector Agent*** The agent collect the network traffic in pcap format